4d/4d-for-ios/website/translated_docs/pt/Actions-IncludeActionCustomTemplate.md

 ![Add detailform entity action tag custom action button](assets/en/actions/Detail-form-action-custom-action-Button.png)

-Como pode ver, alguns botões visuais estão faltando no arquivo Storyboard.
-Pode encontrar estas imagens no modelo **Resources folder**.
+As you can see, a few visual buttons are missing in the Storyboard file.
+You can actually find those visuals in the **Resources folder** template.
 They will be included in the project during the build process.

 For example for the **moreButton.imageset**: